 Independent claims adjusters today face a patchwork of inconsistent state regulations that can delay the prompt adjustment of disaster victim and other consumers' claims.
-The CLAIM Act is designed to provide independent claims adjusters, including crop adjusters, with the regulatory consistency needed to provide timely, efficient, and cost-effective service to claimants, and to facilitate prompt adjusting in the case of natural and other disasters.
+The CLAIM Act is designed to provide independent claims adjusters with the regulatory consistency needed to provide timely, efficient, and cost-effective service to claimants, and to facilitate prompt adjusting in the case of natural and other disasters.

 The CLAIM Act will ensure that claims adjusters are treated consistently with other specialized state-licensed professionals who enjoy uniformity and reciprocity among the states, including insurance producers, physicians, nurses, attorneys, and emergency responders.
-The legislation will also ensure that active duty members of the military do not lose their license while serving our country.